Margaret Himfi: Return to Hungary

 On 10 November 1408, Francesco Bernardi, a Florentine-origin burgher responded a letter to his unidentified friend, who wrote to him on 21 August.
 According to this, Margaret, who spoke better in Italian than Hungarian, was a regular guest in his house at Buda, the Hungarian capital.
 As an esteemed member of the Italian community in Hungary, Bernardi received Darvasio's demands and promised his intercession to the royal court.
 According to him, his "late friend", Benedict Himfi had commissioned Bernardi to send 200 gold to Padua in 1373, but before her arrival, he did not know Margaret's fate.
 Bernardi served as ispán to collect thirtieth (harmincadispán) in the 1390s.
 Though he was arrested and a large portion of his assets was confiscated in 1402, to the pressure of the German community, he retained his influence at the royal court and the Hungarian nobility.
 In his letter, Bernardi stated he supports financially Margaret Himfi and also reassured Darvasio through his unidentified friend that the Himfis – namely Benedict II, son of Nicholas I, her late brother and Stephen from the Remete branch – took care of the woman.
 He called Margaret as "trustworthy" and "patient", "and [she is] not at all frivolous".
 According to the letter, Margaret spoke of her former slave master with the greatest respect.
 Bernardi confirmed Marcali has not met yet Margaret at the time of writing the letter, and she "is waiting for him".
 He added, Marcali probably will not help her when he arrives to Buda, because he is a "typical Hungarian".
 He argued the Hungarian lord made a mistake when helped Margaret to return to Hungary, because those women who were abducted and enslaved before becoming concubines in such circumstances, were considered as a shame for the female kinship in Hungary.
 Bernardi promised he will adopt Marieta and Iacoba as his legitimate children, if Marcali or the Himfis refuse to take care Margaret and her minor daughters hereinafter.
 Bernardi's letter was the last information about Margaret.

 After her return to Hungary, Darvasio left Crete for Venice.
 There lying on his deathbed, he made his last will and testament on 20 February 1413.
-According to his intention, one of his freed Tatar slaves and mistress was supposed to inherit 10 ducat and several fabrics, while another concubine received 20 ducats to "raise her children" who were probably fathered by Darvasio himself.
+According to his intention, one of his freed Tatar slaves and mistresses was supposed to inherit 10 ducat and several fabrics, while another concubine received 20 ducats to "raise her children" who were probably fathered by Darvasio himself.
 He did not mention Margaret and their two daughters in his last will.
 He was buried at the Scuola di Santa Maria della Misericordia.